-You must file Form 2119 with your return for the year in which you sell your main home, even if the sale resulted in a loss, you are electing the one-time exclusion for people age 55 or older, or you are postponing all or part of the gain.
+You must file Form 2119 with your return for the year in which you sell your main home.
+You must do this even if the sale resulted in a loss, you are electing the one-time exclusion for people age 55 or older, or you are postponing all or part of the gain.
 There may be other filing requirements as well.
-See When and Where To File on page 2.
+See When and Where To File on this page.